 - These courses may be used to complete your full load of 10 courses per year. - Once you have scheduled the basic courses for each grade level (marked with a 6, 7, or 8) then you may choose from additional courses here. - At least 4 elective courses per year are required. - If you are completing your courses on-time and receiving at least a B- average, then you may also select courses from the high school electives (or core) lists as well. - This requires approval from either the Director of Student Services or the Director of Curriculum and Instruction.

-Course Title & Description Total Credit Art History and Appreciation .5
+Course Title & Description Total Credit Appreciating Music (Qualifies for HS Credit) .5-1